Instance Actions

 Removing an external IP will block any existing traffic flows targeting that address, but will not affect other assigned IP addresses.
 Adding a new address will have no impact on existing traffic.

-The semantics of ephemeral and floating IPs are listed in 'Configuring Guest Networking', and examples are provided as part of 'Managing Floating IPs'.
+The semantics of ephemeral and floating IPs are listed in the Networking guide, and examples are provided as part of the Floating IPs guide.

 Last updated